Social Work Licensure Requirements in Minnesota

 A prospective LISW (nonclinical social worker) should enroll in an accredited social work graduate program.
-As she approaches graduation, she will apply to take the master’s level exam and become an LMSW.
-As an LMSW, she will need a supervision plan.
-She must have 100 hours of supervision during her first 4,000 hours of practice.
+As the candidate approaches graduation, the candidate will apply to take the master’s level exam and become an LMSW.
+As an LMSW, the LMSW will need a supervision plan.
+The LMSW must have 100 hours of supervision during the first 4,000 hours of practice.
 The supervision must be provided by a social worker with a higher level of licensing or, at the minimum, by an LGSW who has completed supervision requirements.
 (Alternate supervisors require board approval.)

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

-Before she can be awarded the higher license, LISW, the social worker must pass the ASWB advanced generalist examination.
+Before the candidate can be awarded the higher license, LISW, the social worker must pass the ASWB advanced generalist examination.

 An LISW may choose, at a later date, to do clinical work and pursue LICSW credentialing.
-She will need to submit a supervision plan addendum that describes, in detail, her practice.
+The candidate will need to submit an LISW Clinical Supervision Plan.